Šurianky

 Šurianky (Surányka) is a village and municipality in the Nitra District in western central Slovakia, in the Nitra Region.

 History

 In historical records the village was first mentioned in 1270.

 Geography

 The village lies at an altitude of 160 metres and covers an area of 10.4 km2.
 It has a population of about 570 people.

+Population

 Ethnicity

 The population is about 98% Slovak.